rishabhsairawat/pii-tokenizer/README.md

 2. Create your feature branch (`git checkout -b feature/amazing-feature`)
 3. Commit your changes (`git commit -am 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+5. Create a new Pull Request

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+This gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).